yupenghe/methylpy/README.md

 # Install methylpy
 #### Step 1 - Download methylpy
-Easiest way of installing methylpy will be through PyPI by running `easy_install methylpy`.
+Easiest way of installing methylpy will be through PyPI by running `pip install methylpy`.
+The command `pip install --upgrade methylpy` updates methylpy to latest version.
-Alternatively, methylpy can be installed through github: eenter the directory where you would like to install methylpy and run
+Alternatively, methylpy can be installed through github: enter the directory where you would like to install methylpy and run
 ```
 git clone https://github.com/yupenghe/methylpy.git